ddycai/dotfiles/README.md

 # Dotfiles

-My vimrc and bashrc configuration files.

-To use in your home directory, run `makesymlink.sh`.
-This will create a backup of the existing dotfiles in `dotfiles_old` and create symlinks to my dotfiles.
+To use in your home directory, run `install.sh`.